chiraag/mancala/Readme.md

 ## Usage

 The barebones 2-player game is implemented in the `rules.py` file and may be invoked as `python rules.py`.
 Both players take turns typing their moves.
-Valid moves conform to the regular expression `\d+[s]` where `\d+` indicates the chosen hole to start seeding and the final `s` indicates the optional skipping of the player's home.
+Valid moves conform to the regular expression `\d+[s]?` where `\d+` indicates the chosen hole to start seeding and the final `[s]?` indicates the optional skipping of the player's home.